geosolutions-it/crop-information-portal/updates/Readme.md

 ### Update MetaData

-Installing the new manager,wou will have new entities available (unit of measure and so on).
+Installing the new manager, you will have new entities available (unit of measure and so on).
-So you will have to update the database executing the sql script `units_of_measure.sql`
+So you will have to update the database executing the sql script `02_units_of_measure.sql`

 ### Update Data